dwhiffing/fury/content/aar/nf/nf11_px/body.md

 weather their attack using SAMs alone and save my fighters for any follow-up strikes.

-Soon afterwards 'Vampire!' calls go out as the contacts confirm their bomber identities and waves of AS-4 Kitchen heavyweight, supersonic antiship missiles begin beelining for ships of the Enterprise group.
+Soon afterwards 'Vampire\!' calls go out as the contacts confirm their bomber identities and waves of AS-4 Kitchen heavyweight, supersonic antiship missiles begin beelining for ships of the Enterprise group.
 The attack seems uncoordinated, though, as only groups of 4-6 missiles